greenspangle/LIN7077_Humanities/assignments/a1_sequence/a1_assignment.md

-# LIN6209 Assignment #1
+# LIN7077 Assignment #1

-Design, build and deliver functions that comply with the descriptions below.
+Design, build, and deliver functions that comply with the descriptions below.

 All the python required to build these functions is covered in lectures 1–2.
 (So no `if` statements are to be used)

-**Remember:** The code you submit for your assignment **MUST** execute.
-If your code does not execute on MY PC, then you will score ZERO marks.

 ## all_ops_part1(int1, int2):